Nitinkmr/hyperledgerDoc/README.md

 ### Installing hyperledger composer

-A step by step series of commands that tell you have to get a development env running
+A step by step series of commands that tell you how to get a development env running

 Download all the prerequisites using the following command
 ```